Admitting now

 The SimranShri detox pathway

-Every medical detox is substance-specific, but the clinical arc is consistent: safe physical stabilisation, aggressive symptom management, and a direct handoff to the next phase of treatment.
+Every withdrawal monitoring is substance-specific, but the clinical arc is consistent: safe physical stabilisation, aggressive symptom management, and a direct handoff to the next phase of treatment.

 1. 01